gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 number in a cell.
 That would be bad, as then there would be no way to complete the soduku!

-Maybe we're ok with screwing up occasionally, as long as there's a reasonable chance that you'll end up with a valid solution each time.
+Maybe you're ok with screwing up occasionally, as long as there's a reasonable chance that you'll end up with a valid solution each time.
 Then if you get into a bad state (ie. a cell with no possibilities), you can just give up and start over.